userXinos/HadesSpace/README.md

 # HadesStarData
-Parsing csv data and implementation of reading as a simple site
+### Parsing CSV game data and reading as a web app or getting data via API